CodeTriangle/fslc-presentations/ssh/slides.md

 | 8080 | localhost | 5000 |

 This means that
-if I make a request to port 8080 on my machine the server will make a request to localhost:5000.
+if I send something to port 8080 on *my machine*, then SSH will send it to the *server*, which will send that same thing to localhost:5000 (itself).

 This is extremely useful
 when the computers are on different networks